subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ F_{therm} = -NdJm^2 - {N\over\beta}\log(\cosh(2dJm_{eq}\beta))  $$

 In these equations $m_{eq}$ is the equilibrium value of the mean field.
-Landau notes that this function can be defined even for the case $m$ is not the equilibrium value, thus resulting in the free energy $F(m)$  given by
+Landau noted that this function can be defined even for the case $m$ is not the equilibrium value, thus resulting in the free energy $F(m)$  given by

 $$ F(m) = -NdJm^2 - NT\log(\cosh(2dJm\beta))  $$